GalileoIyS/-gcM-GESTION-CATASTRAL-MULTIPAIS/README-EN.md

          - a)Integration with Property Registries and Notariats (and / or other Entities).
          - b)Planning, Infrastructure and municipal equipment.
          - c)Rural Cadastre.
-    - Development of the '_Catastro Virtual Office_' for Citizens' Consultations, Cadastral Mutation File Processing, Telematic Payments, Cadastral Tax Transparency.
+    - Development of the '_Catastro Virtual Office_' for Citizens, Consultations, Cadastral Mutation File Processing, Telematic Payments, Cadastral Tax Transparency.

 ### User Guide
 ---